Jaiparmar940/ME490-Final-Project/README.md

 ### AI-Assisted Development Attribution

 This project utilized AI-assisted code generation through Cursor (an AI-powered code editor) to accelerate development.
-All Python source files in this repository were created by prompting Cursor with specific requirements, and each file includes header comments documenting the prompt used to generate it.
+Many Python source files in this repository were created by prompting Cursor with specific requirements, and each file includes header comments documenting the prompt used to generate it.

 **Key Points:**
 - **Code Generation**: All source code files were generated using Cursor AI based on detailed prompts describing the desired functionality